Niamh-Codes/code_quiz/README.md

 Under each header you will find an explaination of the purpose of each section.

 # Credits
+Chat gpt for helping how lay out the choices / next questions.

 # License
 Please refer to the LICENSE in the repo.